TypingDNA/TypingDNA-ForgeRock-Authentication-Nodes/README.md

 ## Installing the nodes

-The latest release of the TypingDNA Authentication Nodes are available at **[git repo?]**.
+The latest release of the TypingDNA Authentication Nodes are available [here](https://github.com/TypingDNA/TypingDNA-ForgeRock-Authentication-Nodes/tree/master/releases).
 Copy the jar file available at this location into the `/path/to/tomcat/webapps/openam/WEB-INF/lib/` directory from the instance where AM is deployed.
 Reload openam so that it recognizes the newly installed nodes.

 Now the nodes are ready and you may test the 2FA authentication workflows that our plugin provides.